logo

 Structure and facilities

 Ellis Park is an adequate sports facility, conveniently situated with good accessibility and enough room for future expansion.
-It is located in the Doornfontein neighborhood of Johannesburg, South Africa.
+It is located in the Doornfontein neighbourhood of Johannesburg, South Africa.
 Due to its location, it was originally known as 'Doornfontein Stadium'.

 Since its inception, the objective of the Golden Lions Rugby Union, the owner of the stadium, was to have ownership of both the stadium and the surrounding terrains.
 Initially, a lease was made on municipal terrains, with a complete buy-out only happening later.
 The plans for the sports complex had been drawn as early as the late 1920s by a group of architects headed by Mr. A. H. Reid.